realvjy/nxt-lnk/README.md

-`data/BioData.js` All basic info update here `data/LinksData.js` Contain all the links `Components/WebLinks.js` UI and stylesheet `Components/icons/index.js` Contain all SVG icon components
+`data/BioData.js` All basic info update here `data/LinksData.js` Contain all the links `Components/WebLinks.js` UI and stylesheet `Components/icons/index.js` Contain all SVG icon compo

 You can start editing the page by modifying `data/BioData.js` and `data/LinksData.js`.
 The page auto-updates as you edit the file.